HMC-STAMPLATE/JSONSchema/README.md

 npm run lint:jsonld-examples
 ```

-⚠️ The `json-ld` linter ensures that the file is formatted correctly according to JSON-LD specifications.
+⚠️ The `json-ld` linter ensures that the file is formatted correctly according to
-specifications.
+JSON-LD specifications.
 It does not resolve or check types from
 [schema.org](https://schema.org).

 ⚠️ The examples refer to the remote resource of the `stamplate.jsonld`